mailcow/mailcow-dockerized-docs/docs/prerequisite-dns.md

 - [Postmark](https://dmarc.postmarkapp.com)
 - [Dmarcian](https://dmarcian.com/)

+!!!
+Tip
-**NOTE:** The services may provide you with a TXT record, which you would insert into your DNS records as the provider specifies.
+The services may provide you with a TXT record, which you would insert into your DNS records as the provider specifies.
 This record will give you details about spam-classified mails by your domain.
 However, please ensure to read the providers documentation from the service you choose, as this process may vary and not all providers may use a TXT record.

 ### Email Test for SPF, DKIM and DMARC:

-To test send an email to the email below and wait for a reply:
+To test send an email to the email check-auth@verifier.port25.com and wait for a reply.

-check-auth@verifier.port25.com

 You will get a report back that looks like the following:

 ```
 ==========================================================
 Summary of Results
 ==========================================================